HolographicWings/TierOverflowLib/README.md

 1. Simply create a new schematic in your mod and put it the TechTier int of your choice.
   ![SchematicTechTier](https://raw.githubusercontent.com/HolographicWings/TierOverflowLib/refs/heads/main/Screenshots/WEBP/SchematicTechTier.webp)
-2. Add the schematic in your mod's GameWorldModule as on the modding doc
+2. Add the schematic in your mod's GameWorldModule as on the modding docs.

 ### Unlocking Tiers